Cypress Freeze TFA Swing at Jersey Village

 Kritiks

-- I have a decent conceptual understanding of k debate, especially after teaching it to students every year, but don't presume that I'll recognize the vocabulary from your specific literature base.
-I am not especially well-read in kritikal literature so explain well.
+- I have a solid conceptual understanding of kritks, given that I teach the structure and introductory literature to novices every year, but don't presume that I'll recognize the vocabulary from your specific literature base.
+I am not especially well-read in kritikal literature.
 It is in your best interests to keep your speeches well-structured so they are easy to follow.

 - I especially appreciate kritikal debates which are heavy on case-specific link analysis paired with a comprehensive explanation of the alternative.
 Good K debates typically include quotes from lines in your opponent's evidence/advocacy with an explanation of why those are additional links.

-- I don't judge a terribly large number of clash debates, but I've also coached both non-T performative and pure policy teams and so I do not have strong ideological leanings here.
+- I don't judge a terribly large number of clash debates, but I've also coached both non-T performative and pure policy teams and so do not have strong ideological leanings here.
+I have voted for both framework and k affs.

 Speed